nus-cs2103-AY2122S1/ip/docs/README.md

 ```

-### 3. `delete` - Delete tasks of your choice
+### 3. `delete <Task Numbers>` - Delete tasks of your choice

 Delete tasks off the task list.
-Able to delete multiple tasks at once.
+Only able to input valid task numbers.
+Able to delete multiple tasks at once by entering multiple task numbers, each separated by a whitespace.

 _Example of usage:_